mrebb/iOS-CodeCommando/README.md

 ### Instructor's super handy mobile app.

-**Version**: 1.0 Our first release of the Code Commando Mobile application built using React Native
+**Version**: 1.0 Our first release of the Code Commando iOS application built using React Native & XCode
 ***